samuelbarrett1234/40KLearn/README.md

   as rotation, reflection (there are 8 symmetries.)
 This is useful because it doesn't change the board's value, and shouldn't change the policy (after applying the transformation to the policy, also.)
-- Train neural network and incorporate into GUI.
-Remove the 'end phase bias' after a period of training, and then continue training for a bit.
 - Maybe: refactor the MCTS tree to enforce an order on which units to order.
 This should reduce branching factor.
 Then, update neural network policy output.
 - Parallelise the self-play manager.